gbremble/api-docs/source/v1/includes/_introduction.md

 # Introduction

 Guidebook offers a REST API to manage a subset of the resources available in the [Guidebook Builder CMS](https://builder.guidebook.com).
 Our Open API uses resource-oriented urls, standard HTTP response codes, and HTTP verbs to segment different types of requests.
+The REST API is intended for content managment.
+If you are interested in integrating with metrics data via our Export API, see the section on [Webhooks](#webhooks).

 Here are, for example, some typical response codes you might encounter: